Armed Security in Ireland: What’s Legal and What’s Best Practice

 The most effective private security in Ireland focuses on layers of protection:

-1. Protective Surveillance – Identifying threats before they reach you.
-Operatives blend into the background while monitoring risk.
+Protective Surveillance – Identifying threats before they reach you.
+Operatives blend into the background while monitoring risk - tracking patterns, spotting unusual behaviour, and detecting hostile interest early, often without the client or public ever noticing.

 This layered approach means risks are controlled long before a confrontation would occur.